Ever Wonder How the Biggest Mall in America Stays Warm?

 The common areas are heated in three ways:

-This passive solar energy comes from 1.2 miles of skylights that run primarily above Nickelodeon Universe (the amusement park).
+This passive solar energy comes from 1.2 miles of skylights that run primarily above Nickelodeon Universe® (the amusement park in the middle of the mall).
 Think of it as a giant greenhouse!

 - More than 30,000 live plants and 300 live trees act as natural air purifiers within the MOA.